-THEATRE MAKER - DIRECTOR - SOCIALLY ENGAGED ARTIST
+THEATRE MAKER - DIRECTOR - LECTURER - SOCIALLY ENGAGED ARTIST

-Clara is an award winning freelance international Theatre-Maker, Director and Artist Researcher from Scotland.
-She specialises in creating sociopolitically engaged performance in a range of contexts and settings.
-Her work, which is immediate and responsive, explores the stories of the everyday and is presented both in theatres and in non-traditional spaces including parks, hospitals, night clubs and breweries.
+Clara is an award winning freelance International Theatre-Maker, Director, Lecturer and Socially Engaged Artist from Scotland.
+She specialises in creating socio-politically engaged performance in a range of contexts and settings.
+Her work lies at the intersection of Theatre and Society.
+Immediate and responsive in nature, she explores the stories of the everyday and presents both in theatres and in non-traditional spaces as a catalyst for social change.

-Clara is passionate in her pursuit to create work for and with young adults audiences, to explore their position in the world and reflect it back through performance.
-She is committed to ensuring young people's stories equally represented in mainstream Theatre.
+Clara is passionate in her pursuit to create work for, with and by young adults audiences, to explore their position in the world and reflect it back through performance.
+She is committed to ensuring young people's stories are equally represented in mainstream Theatre.
 She has over 16 years extensive experience in producing performance for this demographic, collaborating with a number of Scotland's leading Theatre's and companies. including The National Theatre of Scotland, Puppet Animation Scotland, Macrobert, The Lyceum Theatre, Cumbernauld Theatre, Aberdeen Performing Arts Urban Fairytale Theatre Company and with her own Company Collision.

 Clara is driven by a pedagogical pursuit to cultivate learning environments that promote creativity, experimentation, idea generation, risk taking and collaboration.
 This is evident through her research work both in and out of The Royal Conservatoire of Scotland.